| |

 Back of a tray table with cloth pockets hanging on the tray table, stuffed with things like a magazine, headphones, etc.

-When it’s empty, the organizer folds up small.
+When you’re not using it, the organizer folds up very small, so it’s not a burden to take it along on a trip.
 It comes in a range of colors.

 LastObject produces items that everyone uses every day: cotton swabs, for example, and makeup pads, tissues and sanitary napkins.
 Here’s the thing, though: they’re all built to be easily reusable!
 One “LastSwab,” the company claims, can replace up to 1000 disposable swabs.
 What a great idea!